tomerkay/TextRelate/README.md

 		Stage 4: Ranking Additional Articles

-Our project has three inputs:
+The project "Main" class is Pipeline.
+(comment: Stanford CoreNLP library which we use is very heavy so you can use piplelineNoQuery if you don't want to use it, and omit "stanford" from the dependencies in the pom.xml.
+If you do so, you need to insert yourself the queriries inside the code in the piplelineNoQuery class.)

+There are three inputs to Pipeline (also to piplelineNoQuery):
 RSS/URL
 url link
 not mandatory - path to the "manual.txt" (the name is as you desire)

-You need to run the jar from the file that contains the jar.
-Notice that the .jar file must be in a specific relation to "java libraries" folder - inside a folder "X", when "X" is in the same folder as "java libraries".
+If you make a jar out of the project, you need to run the jar from a folder in a specific relation to "java libraries" folder - inside a folder "X", when "X" is in the same folder as "java libraries".

 Example for a run:
 java -jar TextRelate.jar RSS http://feeds.reuters.com/news/artsculture manual.txt